vippsas/vipps-qr-api/vipps-qr-api-faq.md

 Merchants can integrate with the Vipps eCom API for many different use cases.
 The Vipps QR API adds "just" the QR code functionality.

-Yes, there is one extra API calls, but the overhead is minimal.
+Yes, there is one extra API call, but the overhead is minimal.
 With current HTTP technology, the user will not notice any delay.

+## What happens with the user after the payment?
+Currently, the user will be redirected to a fallback url after the payment is completed.
+The recommendation is to set `fallBack` paramater in the ecom/recurring initiate body to `https://www.vipps.no/thankyoupage/`.

+We are working on a flow where the user will end up on the receipt in the Vipps after the payment is complete.
+Work is expected to be done by May 2022.

 ## Questions?